Heard accuses Depp: 'I was afraid he was going to kill me' - France 24

 London (AFP)

-Amber Heard on Monday claimed that her ex-husband Johnny Depp threatened to kill her on a number of occasions, as she took the stand in his high-profile London libel action.
+Amber Heard on Monday claimed that her ex-husband Johnny Depp threatened to kill her on a number of occasions, as she took the stand for the first time in the Hollywood star's high-profile London libel action.

-The 34-year-old actress accused the "Pirates of the Caribbean" star, 56, of being manipulative, controlling and intimidating in their two-year marriage, which ended in 2017.
+The 34-year-old actress accused the "Pirates of the Caribbean" star, 57, of being manipulative, controlling and intimidating in their stormy two-year marriage, which ended in divorce in 2017.

 "Some incidents were so severe that I was afraid he was going to kill me, either intentionally or just by losing control and going too far," she said in a witness statement.